 The islands are protected from the ocean by a coral ring which forms a barrier reef - hence the existence of a lagoon where the lighter turquoise and emerald waters contrast with the darker blues of the ocean.
 Many of the region’s most idyllic resorts and retreats are located on smallw lying turquoise coral atolls of the Tuamotu Islands offer a lifestyle which the ‘Robiner sandy islets (motu) within the lagoons and these are accessible by a short boat ride.
 In complete contrast, the loson Crusoe’ in all of us can only dream about, whilst the spectacular peaks and valleys of the enchanting and mystical Marquesas Islands will prove a challenge to even the most hardened adventurer.

-We do, of course, owe today’s accurate charts of these incredible, wildly varying islands in the ‘South Seas’ to our very own Captain James Cook who marked their exact location with painstaking precision back in the 1700’s.
-His famous and well documented voyages required many months at sea, but today, this same journey takes approximately 23 hours on a flight from London via Los Angeles; from the moment you arrive, you will be greeted with the same warm legendary Tahitian hospitality which Cook and his men enjoyed more than two centuries ago.
+We do, of course, owe today’s accurate charts of these incredible, wildly varying islands in the ‘South Seas’ to our very own Captain James Cook who marked their exact location with painstaking precision back in the 1700s.
+His famous and well documented voyages required many months at sea, but today, this same journey takes approximately 23 hours on a flight from London via Los Angeles - and from the moment you arrive, you will be greeted with the same warm, legendary Tahitian hospitality enjoyed by Cook and his men more than two centuries ago.
 You will be welcomed at the airport with cheerful songs and swathed in garlands of the national Tahitian flower, the tiare.